PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-021_chapter-4.md

 \[image\]

-Rover paid it no mind.
-Only silly ponies fell for such nonsense!
-Not enlightened Diamond Dogs!

 Still, only four hours left...
 Not a lot of time.
 A dog might get worried.

+But not Rover.

+He was *definitely* not worried that everything might suddenly end in a fiery explosion a pawful of hours from now.
+Only silly ponies would fall for this nonsense.

+It... *was* nonsense...

+...

+Right?